MitchHuber/Wiki-Project1/entries/Java.md

-<h1> Java </h1>

- <p>Java is a high-level programming language developed by Sun Microsystems.
-It was originally designed for developing programs for set-top boxes and handheld devices, but later became a popular choice for creating web applications.</p>
+Java is a set of computer software and specifications developed by James Gosling at Sun Microsystems, which was later acquired by the Oracle Corporation, that provides a system for developing application software and deploying it in a cross-platform computing environment.